Heuchera ‘Palace Purple’

 The bricks are from an old brick sidewalk I put around grandma’s old goldfish pool in the early 1980’s.
 I moved to my grandparent’s farm when grandpa died in 1981.
 I moved in 1987 and returned in February 2013.

 I will continue adding photos and information as long as I have the Heuchera ‘Palace Purple’ as a companion.
-If it doesn’t survive at some point, maybe I will find another to replace it.

 I hope you found this page useful.
 If you have any comments, questions, or suggestions, I would like to hear from you.
 If you visited this page, please leave a “Like” below.
 It helps us bloggers stay motivated. 🙂